star7js/jira-issue-tracker/README.md

 If you don't have this set, the program will ask you for it before it will run.
 This file will need to be saved in the same directory as the `main.py` file.
-If you want to change these variables, you can either edit the `.env` file directly, or you can choose 'Jira Settings' button in the program.
+If you want to change these variables, you can either edit the `.env` file directly, or you can choose 'User Settings' button in the program.